What are connective tissue injuries, and how are they related to my pain?

 Frequency of treatment

 The number of treatments required will depend on the condition being treated, the severity of your injury, the type of treatment provided, and how long the injuries and present.
 Most people will initially require 3-5 sessions of PRP injections spaced 2 to 6 weeks apart.
 Autologous adipose graft therapy treatments are spaced about 1-year apart if additional treatments are required.
-Our physicians can often predict the number of treatments needed at your first evaluation.
+Our physicians can often predict the number of treatments needed in your first evaluation.

 How soon can I go back to regular activity?